maria-iut1234/Word-Level-ASL-Gesture-Recognition/README.md

 7. **Model Deployment:**
    - Saving the trained model for future use.

+# Usage Instructions

-## Usage
+## 1. Environment Setup:

-1. **Environment Setup:**
-   - Ensure you have Python environment set up
+   - Ensure you have a Python 3.x environment set up on your machine.
+   - Make sure to download the dataset and setup the folder structure provided above.

+## 2. Running the Notebook:
-   - Run the notebook
+   - Execute the provided notebook.

-2. **Data Processing:**
-   - Run scripts to preprocess, augment, and save landmarks.

-3. **Model Training:**
+   - The notebook will automatically install the required dependencies and proceed with the following steps.

+## 3. Data Processing:
+   - The notebook includes code for processing the data.
+This step involves preparing and organizing the dataset for training.

+## 4. Model Training:
-   - Train the ASL recognition model using the provided code.
+   - The notebook will train the machine learning model using the processed data.

-4. **Model Evaluation:**
-   - Evaluate the model performance using confusion matrices and ROC curves.
+   - During this step, the model learns patterns and relationships in the data.

-5. **Model Deployment:**
+## 5. Model Evaluation:
-   - Save the trained model for future use.
+   - The trained model will be evaluated to assess its performance.
+   - Evaluation metrics, such as accuracy or loss, will be displayed to gauge the model's effectiveness.

+## 6. Model Saving:
+   - After successful training and evaluation, the notebook will save the trained model.
+   - This saved model can be later used for making predictions on new data.

 ## Dependencies